veta583518/Book-Search-Engine/README.md

 ## Usage

 To use the application, follow the link provided.
-Sign up for a nbew account of login.
+Sign up for a new account of login.
 Next you can search for books, when you find a book that you would like, save it to your booklist.

 [Back to Content(#table-of-contents)]